wx-liang/xinwangliu.github.io/index.md

 ## Brief Bio：

-Associate Professor with the school of computer, National University of Defense Technology (NUDT), Changsha, Hunan, China.
+Professor with the school of computer, National University of Defense Technology (NUDT), Changsha, Hunan, China.

-My research interests include kernel learning, feature selection, multi-view learning and some related topics.
+My research interests include kernel learning, multi-view learning, unsupervised representation learning and some related topics.

 Please drop me a message if you also have interests with me by my email: xinwangliu@nudt.edu.cn or 1022xinwang.liu@gmail.com.